Rae Anderson (squash player)

 Rae Anderson (born 8 April 1953) is an Australian former professional squash player.
+She reached a career high ranking of 10 in the world during 1986 and was a world team champion.

+Biography

 Anderson started playing tennis before turning to squash in 1974 in Ringwood, Melbourne.
-She was a world's top ten player and represented Australia in the 1981 World Team Squash Championships.
+She was the winner of the 1977 Western Victorian Open, 1979 Port Adelaide Opem, 1980 Belgian Open and 1981 Irish Open.

+Anderson represented the Australia women's national squash team and won a gold medal at the World Team Championships in Canada.